Skin of Evil: Reception

 "Skin of Evil" aired in broadcast syndication during the week commencing April 29, 1988.
 It received Nielsen ratings of 9.7, reflecting the percentage of all households watching the episode during its timeslot.
 This was a decrease of 1.1 ratings points from the previous episode, "Symbiosis", and was the same ratings level received by the following episode, "We'll Always Have Paris".

 Several reviewers re-watched Star Trek: The Next Generation after the end of the series.
 Zack Handlen for The A.V.
 Club gave the episode an overall score of C−, saying that at points the episode just got annoying especially when Troi was describing Armus' feelings.
 He thought that Yar's death scene was out of place in the episode and that overall Armus was unthreatening, saying "Murdering Yar should make Armus seem much more dangerous, but he's just so whiny and petulant and bland that he could've killed half a dozen cast members without leaving an impression."
 Keith DeCandido for Tor.com thought that Yar's death was "pointless", but thought that it was in a manner suitable for a security officer in Star Trek.
 He also felt that it was one of Troi's better episodes, but that Armus "fails in every possible way as a villain, and that’s entirely on the backs of the people doing the visual effects and the voice casting."

 IGN reviewer RL Shaffer thought it was a "silly episode, riddled with terrible dialogue, that's only notable because of Tasha Yar's untimely death".
 It was given a score of five out of ten, marking it as one of the worst four episodes of the season.
 Yar's death was included in a list of the top 21 "Naff Sci-Fi Deaths" by SFX magazine in 2012, and was also listed by the magazine as a bad example of a "Somebody Dies Episode".

-In 2016, The Hollywood Reporter ranked this the 89th best episode the entire Star Trek franchise, prior to Star Trek: Discovery.
+In 2016, The Hollywood Reporter ranked this the 89th best episode the entire Star Trek franchise, prior to Star Trek: Discovery, noting how shocking it was that a main character was killed off.

 In May 2019, The Hollywood Reporter ranked "Skin of Evil" among the top twenty five episodes of Star Trek: The Next Generation, highlighting how hard it was for the crew to lose a team member.